Fleker/Gltn/_nightlies/docs/docs/05_User Interfacing/03_Notifications.md

 Gltn provides a simple way to create notifications and place them in a central notification repository.
-They are accessed under the content textarea, as a service.
+They are accessed in the services bar, as a service.

 ### Create Notification
 `postNotification(id, text, action)`